-Melissa Block talks to our regular political commentators — E.J.
-Dionne of The Washington Post and Brookings Institution, and David Brooks of the New York Times — about the Republican presidential nominees, February's jobs numbers and the Obama administration's response to Iran.
+Audie Cornish talks to regular political commentators E.J.
+Dionne of The Washington Post and Brookings Institution, and David Brooks of The New York Times.
+They discuss Syria, the immigration reform bill and the opening of George W. Bush's Presidential Center.

 When you give to WAMU, your tax-deductible membership gift helps make possible award-winning programs such as Morning Edition, All Things Considered, The Diane Rehm Show, The Kojo Nnamdi Show, and other favorites.